Have you been told that you should eat before soccer practice to improve performance?

 General tips for what to eat before soccer practice

 If practice starts too early in the morning it’s not practical to eat a regular meal.
 Instead, the night before eat a larger, high carbohydrate meal and bedtime snack.
-In the morning, eat a light meal or snack, like some toast, cereal and/or banana.
+Check out our post on the best breakfast to eat before a soccer game for more ideas.

-Experiment with a combination of quick digesting carbohydrates or one of your favorite sports drinks to see what works best for you.
+Experiment with a combination of quick digesting carbohydrates or one of your favorite sports drinks to see what works best for you, especially if you have a hard time eating right before practice.

 What to eat 3-4 hours before soccer practice